Spanning connectivity in a multilayer network and its relationship to site-bond percolation: Analytical results for a multilayer random graph

 \section{Analytical results for a multilayer random graph}

 In this section, we will consider multilayer percolation on large random graphs with an arbitrary, but known, node-degree distribution.
-This model of random graph analysis---based on a probability-generating function (PGF) approach---was developed by Newman {\em et al.}~\cite{New00, New01}, and is known as the {\em configuration model} (CM).
-The CM has found use in modeling several real life networks that have non-Poisson distributions, such as the truncated power-law and exponential distributions.
+This model of random graph analysis---based on a probability-generating function (PGF) approach---is known as the {\em configuration model} (CM)~\cite{New00, New01}.
+The CM has found use in modeling several real life networks that have non-Poisson distributions, such as the truncated power-law and exponential distributions~\cite{Wat98, New00a}.
+Newman studied a multilayer random graph model, which is related but different from ours~\cite{New03}.

 Let $p_k$ denote the probability that a randomly selected node has degree $k$.
 Let $\cM$ denote the set of $M$ layers and let $q_k$ denote the probability that a node of degree $k$ is occupied in layer $m \in \cM$.
 As before, the events that a node is occupied in different layers are assumed to be independent. $p_k (1-(1-q_k)^M)$ is the probability of a node having degree $k$ and being occupied in at least one layer, and